 - Kubeflow as a Service is the easiest way to get started with Kubeflow in minutes!
 It comes with a Free 14-day trial (no credit card required).

 - Enterprise Kubeflow (EKF) is a complete machine learning operations platform that simplifies, accelerates, and secures the machine learning model development life cycle with Kubeflow.

 - Rok is a data management solution for Kubeflow.
 Rok’s built-in Kubeflow integration simplifies operations and increases performance, while enabling data versioning, packaging, and secure sharing across teams and cloud boundaries.

-- Kale is a workflow tool for Kubeflow, which orchestrates all of Kubeflow’s components seamlessly.
+- Kale, a workflow tool for Kubeflow, which orchestrates all of Kubeflow’s components seamlessly.